• Skip to main content

 Medusa has been a powerful figure since ancient times because it is a monster that turns people into stone.
 They didn’t want to face her, even if she was going to be submerged in a cistern.

-Basilica Cistern entrance fee is 450 Turkish Lira per person as of 2023.
+Basilica Cistern entrance fee is 1300 Turkish Lira per person as of June 2025.
 Museum Pass Istanbul is not valid in the museum.
-You can pay by credit card or Turkish lira at the box office.
-The information on the ticket price was last updated on September 24, 2023.
+You can buy your skip-the-line ticket for Basilica Cistern from the official seller via this link.

 The Istanbul Museum Pass, a product of the Ministry of Culture and Tourism, is not valid in museums run by the Istanbul Metropolitan Municipality.
 The other museums in this category are the Miniaturk Museum the Panorama 1453 Museum and the Tekfur Palace Museum respectively.

 In the high season (spring, summer and autumn) there are long lines at the entrance to the Basilica Cistern.
-Therefore, it is recommended to buy a skip the line ticket.
+Therefore, it is recommended to buy an online ticket.

-Basilica Cistern opening hours are between 09:00 in the morning and 19:00 in the evening.
+Basilica Cistern opening hours are between 09:00 in the morning and 18:30 in the evening as of June 2025.
 The cistern is open to visitors every day of the week.
-Information on visiting hours was last updated on September 24, 2023.
+You can buy your skip-the-line ticket for Basilica Cistern from the official seller via this link.

-It should also be noted that the Basilica Cistern remains open for 3 more hours between 19:00 and 22:00 with a different price (650 TL per person).
-This new 3-hour practice, which started in 2023, may not continue in the winter season.
-I will update if there is any change.
+It should also be noted that the Basilica Cistern remains open for a few more hours between 19:30 and 22:00 with a different price (2000 TL per person).
+This practice is called The Night Shift and special music concerts and events take place in the cistern.

 How to Get to The Cistern?